 Kristie is excited to welcome you to Harvard Model United Nations 2015, and she is certain that it will be an unforgettable experience!

 Dennis Lee — Under-Secretary-General for Innovation & Technology

 Dennis Lee is a junior at Harvard studying astrophysics and physics.
 Born and raised in San Francisco, California, he has been involved in Model UN since his freshman year in college.
 His interest in international relations and global affairs led him to be an active member of the Harvard International Relations Council.
 In addition to HMUN, he also writes for the Harvard International Review and staffs the college conference.

 Dennis’s time is divided between HMUN and studying the cosmos.
 In what free time he happens to have, he enjoys photography, consuming unhealthy amounts of Coca-Cola, and going on unnecessarily long adventures in pursuit of foodstuff.

 Robert J. Ledniczky — Under-Secretary-General for the General Assembly

-Robert J. Ledniczky is a rising junior at Harvard concentrating in History, specifically the global interplay of empires, with a secondary field in Economics.
+Robert J. Ledniczky is a junior at Harvard concentrating in History, specifically the global interplay of empires, with a secondary field in Economics.
 He is known to use his study of history as a lens for the discussion of modern day international relations.